lorenzofratus/delibrary/README.md

 The system is supported by a server built with _Express.js_ and a _PostgreSQL_ database, both are hosted on _Heroku_.

+The code of the server can be found at this [link](https://github.com/nicheosala/delibrary-server).

 ### Built With

 * [Flutter](https://flutter.dev), v.
 2.0.4